ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-index/README.md

 ## How it works

-The middleware delivers the configiured `index` HTML-file to the client if the FQDN + trailing slash `/` is requested in the browser.
+The middleware delivers the configured `index` HTML-file to the client if the FQDN + trailing slash `/` is requested in the browser.

 ## License